joshbegley/nyt-latest/previous.md

 `Dozens of men from the ethnic minority sought escape from repression in China a decade ago, but have been detained in Thailand ever since.`\
 https://nytimes.com/2025/01/19/world/asia/uyghurs-thailand-hunger-strike.html

-**Novak Djokovic will not do on-court interviews at Australian Open after 'disrespect' from TV presenter**\
+**Djokovic refuses Australian Open on-court interview after 'insulting and offensive' comments**\
-`MELBOURNE, Australia — Novak Djokovic says he will not conduct on-court interviews at the Australian Open until he receives an apology for “disrespect” from an Australian television presenter.`\
+`MELBOURNE, Australia — Novak Djokovic says he will not conduct on-court interviews at the Australian Open until he receives an apology for “insulting and offensive comments” from an Australian television presenter.`\
 https://nytimes.com/athletic/6072879/2025/01/19/novak-djokovic-australian-open-interviews-channel-9-tony-jones/

 **As Truce Takes Hold, Gazans and Israelis Express Elation Tinged With Doubt**\